christiansamuels932/dogule1/DOGULE1_STATUS.md

 ## Phase 1 — Scaffolding

 **Status:** Stations 1–10 complete and verified.
-Station 11 freshly restarted from the Station 10 baseline (branch `feature/station11-kunden-crud`) with layout/template loading fixed; implementation work resumes next.
+Station 11 was restarted from the Station 10 baseline (branch `feature/station11-kunden-crud`) with layout/template loading fixed, and the follow-up Kurse CRUD polish for Station 12 is now merged; planning for Station 13 starts next.

 ### Station 1 — Tooling Check ✅